DuncanWalter/vitrarius/README.md

 > **vitrarius:** a glassblower; one who works with glass

- Vitrarius is a raw optics library designed to handle and exploit the quirks of JavaScript.
-Optics are a utility pattern used to facilitate manipulations and interpretations of nested data.
-They hail mostly from functional languages which make heavy use of immutable data structures, so they are well defined and declarative.
-There are several formal implementations of optics in JavaScript already.
-In fact, if you are interested in optics from an academic perspective, I recommend checking them out [here](https://www.npmjs.com/package/partial.lenses).
+Vitrarius is a raw optics library for modern JavaScript.
+In the context of Redux, optics are useful as reducers.
+In general, optics are a utility that facilitates manipulating and interpretating nested data.
+They hail from functional languages, so they are declarative and respect immutabilty.
+There are several formal implementations of optics in JavaScript already; in fact, if you are interested in optics from a pure perspective, I recommend checking them out [here](https://www.npmjs.com/package/partial.lenses).
+By comparison, Vitrarius is uncouth; it emphasizes flexibility and performance over purity.
+Its name was chosen to reflect the library's constructive approach to optics.

- Vitrarius, on the other hand, is an optics library implemented by a mad scientist to solve an engineering problem; it's a bit uncouth, but also wicked powerful.
-Vitrarius generalizes optics for side effects, mutations, plurality, recursion, and arbitrary combinations thereof.
-Its name was chosen to reflect the library's less strict, more constructive approach to optics in JavaScript.
-Vitrarius is __not__ intended to _replace_ more formal implementations, but rather to provide a utilitarian alternative.
-While its API is light, vitrarius bears all the conceptual weight of optics; it takes effort to master.
+Out of the box, the optics of Vitrarius can handle Objects, Arrays, Maps, and many primitive values.
+To operate on other types (like those of ImmutableJS), vitrarius makes use of a container protocol.
+This protocol is similar to the iterator protocol, and allows vitrarius to gracefully handle any type of data.

+Vitrarius is __not__ intended to _replace_ more formal implementations, but rather to provide an idiomatic JavaScript alternative.

+While its API is minimal, Vitrarius bears the usual conceptual weight of optics; as consequence, it takes some effort to master.

 ### **Fundamental Usage**
 --------------------